-7. NET ASSETS WITH DONOR RESTRICTIONS
+8. NET ASSETS WITH DONOR RESTRICTIONS

-A summary of net assets with donor restrictions at June 30, 2019 were as follows:
+A summary of net assets with donor restrictions at June 30, 2022 were as follows:

 Subject to expenditure for specific purpose:

-Empowered activities \$ 32,434

 Maternity home 3,630

-Telemedicine 8,378

-44,442
+3,630

-Subject to the passage of time:
+For the purpose of capital expenditures: 300,000

-For periods after June 30, 2019 5,000
+Time-restricted 150,000

-Total net assets with donor restrictions \$ 49,442
+Total net assets with donor restrictions \$ 453,630

-During 2019, net assets were released from donor restrictions by incurring expenses satisfying the purpose specified by donors were as follows:
+A summary of 2022 net assets released from donor restrictions were as follows:

 Purpose restrictions accomplished:

-Thrive activities \$ 1,688

-Empowered activities 17,566

-Expiration of time restriction 18,000
+Baby Boutique \$ 1,625

+Impact 2,000

+Prenatal care 359,150

+Search engine optimization 2,130

-Net assets released from donor restrictions \$ 37,254
+Net assets released from donor restrictions \$ 364,905

-8. LIQUIDITY AND AVAILABILITY DISCLOSURES
+9. LIQUIDITY AND AVAILABILITY DISCLOSURES

-The Board has a goal to maintain cash and cash equivalents on hand to meet four months of normal operating expenses, average monthly expenses are approximately \$67,000; accordingly, the Board periodically designates a portion of the Organization's operating surplus to its liquidity reserve.
-As of June 30, 2019, the liquidity reserve totaled \$365,000 (see Note 6).
+The Board has a goal to maintain cash and cash equivalents on hand to meet four months of normal operating expenses, average monthly expenses are approximately \$113,240; accordingly, the Board periodically designates a portion of the Organization's operating surplus to its liquidity reserve.
+As of June 30, 2022, the liquidity reserve totaled \$365,000 (see Note 7).

 The Organization prepares an annual budget that is reviewed and approved by the Board of Directors in advance of the upcoming year.
 Quarterly meetings are held by the Finance Committee to review internal financial statements and budget to actual comparisons.
-The Organization does not commit to expenditures if cash is not available to pay the expenditures immediately; however, in the event of an unanticipated liquidity need, the Organization has a corporate credit card with a credit limit up to \$28,700 that it could draw upon.
-At June 30, 2019, the amount of available credit on this corporate credit card was approximately \$26,000.
+The Organization does not commit to expenditures if cash is not available to pay the expenditures immediately; however, in the event of an unanticipated liquidity need, the Organization has a corporate credit card with a credit limit up to \$33,700 that it could draw upon.
+At June 30, 2022, the amount of available credit on this corporate credit card was approximately \$20,000.

-Following is a schedule, as of June 30, 2019, reflected the financial assets available to meet cash needs for general expenditures within one year:
+Following is a schedule, as of June 30, 2022, reflected the financial assets available to meet cash needs for general expenditures within one year:

 Financial assets, at year end:

-Cash and cash equivalents \$ 489,399
+Cash and cash equivalents \$ 414,724

-Grants receivable expected to be collected within one year 52,177

-Promises to give expected to be collected within one year 5,000
+Receivables expected to be collected within one year 229,944

-546,576
+Beneficial interest in assets held by community foundation 377,044

+1,021,712

 Less:

-Donor-imposed restrictions likely to be met by expenditure within one
+Donor-imposed restrictions likely to be met within one year (453,630)

-year making financial assets unavailable for general expenditure (49,442)

 Board designated liquidity reserve (365,000)

-Financial assets available to meet cash needs for general expenditures
+Financial assets available to meet cash needs for general expenditures within one

-within one year \$ 132,134
+year \$ 203,082

-9. RELATED PARTY TRANSACTIONS
+10. RELATED PARTY TRANSACTIONS